Direct and inverse cascades in turbulent Bose-Einstein condensate

 First, we present numerical results for the direct cascade state.
-Figures \ref{fig:direct} (a) and (b) display the wave action spectra obtained in simulations of the GPE and the WKE respectively, both compensated by the theoretical prediction (\ref{dc}).
-The insets show their respective scale-dependent energy fluxes.

-The value of flux $P_0$ used in Eq.~(\ref{dc}) is measured in the range where $P(k)$ is relatively constant.
+Figure \ref{fig:direct} displays the stationary wave action spectra obtained in simulations of the GPE and the WKE respectively, both compensated by the theoretical prediction (\ref{eq:dc}).
+The insets show their respective scale-dependent energy fluxes, normalized by $P_0$ measured in the range where $P(k)$ is approximately constant.
+The same values of $P_0$ are used in \eqref{eq:dc}.
 The values of $k_{\rm f}$, as presented in Tab.~\ref{tab:param}, are selected within the range of forcing.
-For comparison, we also plot the compensated KZ spectra $\sim n_kk^3$ (ignoring the non-locality issue) and $\sim n_k k^{3.5}$ that was previously reported in the experiments and numerics of Ref.~\cite{navon2016emergence}.
-We see the best agreement, including the value of the constant $C_{\rm d}$, between Eq.~(\ref{dc}) and GPE and WKE data.
-Additionally, the vertical dotted line denotes the wave vector $k_\xi$ where the nonlinear term in the GPE becomes equal to the linear one.
-WT prediction are expected to be valid at $k>k_\xi$ only.
-Interestingly, the theoretical log-corrected WT spectrum provides a very good fit to the numerical results even at the scales $k \lesssim k_\xi$ where the WT assumptions are formally invalid (see the SM).
+For comparison, we also plot the compensated KZ spectra $\sim n_k k^3$ (ignoring the non-locality issue) and $\sim n_k k^{3.5}$ for the GPE data with $N_p=1024$.
+We see an excellent agreement between \eqref{eq:dc} and GPE and WKE data including the value of the constant $C_{\rm d}$.
+The vertical dotted line denotes the wave vector $k_\xi$ where the nonlinear term in the GPE becomes equal to the linear one.
+WT prediction is expected to be valid at $k>k_\xi$ only.
+Further, the asymptotic result \eqref{eq:dc} is assumed for $k\gg k_{\rm f}$.
+Interestingly, the theoretical log-corrected KZ spectrum provides a very good fit to the numerical results even at the scales $k \lesssim k_{\xi} \sim k_{\rm f}$.
+Note that GPE data with $N_p=1024$ present a relatively good agreement with $k^{-3.5}$ too, although in a much narrower range and only at low $k$, which is consistent with the results reported in \cite{navon2016emergence}.

 Next, we study the inverse cascade state.
-Figures \ref{fig:inverse} (a) and (b) show the wave action spectra and the particle fluxes $Q(k)$ (on insets) obtained in GPE and WKE simulations.

-Spectra are compensated by the theoretical prediction \eqref{ic} using the value of the pre-factor \eqref{Eq:Ci}.
+Figure \ref{fig:inverse} shows the wave action spectra and the particle fluxes $Q(k)$ (on insets normalized by $|Q_0|$) obtained in GPE and WKE simulations.
+Spectra are compensated by the theoretical prediction \eqref{eq:ic} including the value of the pre-factor $C_{\rm i}$.
 Again, for GPE data we mark $k_\xi$ by a vertical dotted line.
-For both GPE and WKE we see a significant range (within the constant-$Q$ region) { where} the compensated spectrum has a plateau, which confirms the predicted spectrum \eqref{ic}.
-The agreement between theory and { numerics} is almost perfect for WKE data and within $5\%$ for GPE.
+For both GPE and WKE we see a significant range (within the constant-$Q$ region) where the compensated spectra have plateaus, which confirms the predicted spectrum \eqref{eq:ic}.
+The agreement between theory and numerics is almost perfect for WKE data and within $5\%$ for GPE.
 Note that in both simulations we see a "bump" on the left part of the spectrum, which could be attributed to an infrared bottleneck caused by the nature of the hypo-viscous dissipation.